Food By Area

 The last time I popped by Tiong Bahru Market, I was greeted by closed shutters and a boarded-off market.
 A banner strung across read that it was closed for renovations, which to me meant, “Goodbye for now, monthly lor mee!”
-Of course, there are plenty of other Tiong Bahru hawker food options, but I had a specific craving for the market’s food that day.
-Now that the hawker centre is back in business, here are 12 stalls in Tiong Bahru Market that I will always return to, no matter how long the renovation period.
+Now that the hawker centre is reopening soon on 14 July 2025, here are the best Tiong Bahru Market stalls that I will always return to.

 Unit number: #02-11